iTwin/presentation/packages/hierarchies/README.md

 ### Hierarchy provider

 `HierarchyProvider` the core concept of the library - it's responsibility is to glue everything together, including evaluating hierarchy definition, running the queries, processing nodes and, finally, returning them to consumers.
-The package delivers the `createHierarchyProvider` function to create an instance of `HierarchyProvider`.
+The package delivers the `createIModelHierarchyProvider` function to create an instance of `HierarchyProvider`.

 ## Learning